LukasFuchs/GeoModBox.jl/docs/src/man/DiffOneD.md

 ## Temperature Field Management

-For the **explicit solver** and the **defect correction method**, the full temperature field—including ghost nodes—is used to evaluate the temperature equation.
+For the **explicit solver** and the **defection correction method**, the full temperature field—including ghost nodes—is used to evaluate the temperature equation.
 The old temperature field is assigned to the centroids of the extended grid to compute the new temperature.

 For the **implicit methods** (Backward Euler, Crank-Nicolson), the current temperature at the centroids is assigned to the right-hand side vector.
 The coefficient matrix is then assembled, and the new temperature is computed by solving the resulting linear system.

 ## Summary

 While the **explicit FTCS scheme** is simple and efficient for small time steps, **implicit methods** like Backward Euler and Crank-Nicolson are preferred for their unconditional stability.
 The Crank-Nicolson scheme further improves accuracy with its second-order time discretization.
-The **defect correction method** provides a flexible framework for both linear and nonlinear problems, allowing for iterative refinement when needed.
+The **defection correction method** provides a flexible framework for both linear and nonlinear problems, allowing for iterative refinement when needed.

 ---